Isn't she adorable?

 Emma was such a happy baby.

+She smiled a lot, sang a lot and gave lots and lots of hugs.
 We started with the glasses and patching around 18 months old and that's when things started to get

 HARD.